Weinmann Center for Pastoral Care and Administration

-The historic home on the corner of Coliseum and Josephine Streets will be reconfigured and upgraded to provide new space for pastoral and administrative use and will be called Jack’s House in honor of the late John “Jack” G. Weinmann.
-The first floor of Jack’s House will be the new Center for Pastoral Care that will provide all members of the Clergy with intimate, private meeting spaces designed to make parishioners feel comfortable while seeking personal and spiritual counseling.
-Jack's House will be easily accessible through carefully designed paths for ingress and egress from the Church and the street.
+The historic home on the corner of Coliseum and Josephine Streets has been reconfigured and upgraded to provide new space for pastoral and administrative use and is called Jack’s House in honor of the late John “Jack” G. Weinmann.
+The first floor of Jack’s House provides all members of the Clergy with intimate, private meeting spaces designed to make parishioners feel comfortable while seeking personal and spiritual counseling.

-The Weinmann Building will be easily accessible through carefully designed paths for ingress and egress from the Church and the street.
-Administrative functions for Church and School are currently spread across the entire campus, impeding efficient and timely interaction among staff members.
-Relocating and unifying the Business office, the Development offices, Communications, and the Campaign office to the new administrative complex will enhance interactions and communication, improve efficiency, and ensure strong collaboration across departments between the Church and School.
-New conference and meeting rooms will allow Trinity volunteers, adult study groups, and community committees to convene in bright, clean, and appropriate spaces that will serve a variety of audiences resolving the current lack of sufficient meeting space.
+Relocating and unifying the Business office, the Development offices, Communications, and the Campaign office to the new administrative complex has enhanced interactions and communication, improved efficiency, and ensured strong collaboration across departments between the Church and School.
+The Menge Family Boardroom and Young Conference Room allow Trinity volunteers, adult study groups, and community committees to convene in bright, clean, and appropriate spaces that serve a variety of audiences resolving the lack of sufficient meeting space across campus.

 Overall Campaign Goal: $13 million